cn1adil24/Spring-Boot-ChartGenerator/README.md

 ## Sample Generated Report

 A sample generated report is included in this repository for your reference.
-You can find it in the `sample-reports` directory.
 This report serves as an example of what the application can produce when you access the chart PDF generation endpoint.

 ## Usage
 ### Generating PDF with Charts